puppetlabs/puppet-editor-syntax/tools/How_to_release.md

     * Move the Unreleased parts of the changelog to the released section

+    * Modify package.json with the new version number

 2. Once merged get the commit id of the preparation

 3. Tag the commit